ron-rivest/MIT-6.S898-climate-change/projects.md

 For example, a project might involve:
 * historical research on some aspect of climate change
 * field research
-* modeling development or simulation
+* model development or model simulation
+* a web-hosted queryable database of successful emission mitigation programs
 * a study of policy options relating to one aspect of climate change
 * a study of resistance to policy
 * a study of messaging and presentation of climate change policy options